Tool List

 - **MCP Protocol Integration**

-- Fully supports Model Context Protocol
+- Complete support for Model Context Protocol

 - Supports resource management and tool invocation

-- Flexible prompt system
+- Flexible prompt word system

-- Command publishing and response via MQTT
+- Command publishing and response through MQTT

 ## Configuration Instructions